 - Notification of the company about the intention to acquire 5% or more of shares and making such notice public by reporting it to the National Securities and Stock Market Commission (and all stock exchanges where the companies' shares are allowed for trading) and placing it in the database of a special disclosing agency.
-Such notification must be made at least 30 days before the acquisition. - Pre- and post-notification requirements apply in connection with the acquisition of a controlling stake (50% or more), significant controlling stake (75% or more) or a dominant controlling stake (95% or more) of shares. - Notification of the company and the National Securities and Stock Market Commission about any acquisition of shares that results in reaching or exceeding the thresholds of 5%, 10%, 15%, 20%, 25%, 30%, 50%, 75% or 95% of voting shares.
+Such notification must be made at least 30 days before the acquisition. - Pre- and post-notification requirements apply in connection with the acquisition of a controlling stake (more than 50%), significant controlling stake (more than 75%) or a dominant controlling stake (more than 95%) of shares. - Notification of the company and the National Securities and Stock Market Commission about any acquisition of shares that results in reaching or exceeding the thresholds of 5%, 10%, 15%, 20%, 25%, 30%, 50%, 75% or 95% of voting shares.